 The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-HMRC has announced the following coronavirus (COVID-19)-related measures in relation to self assessment:
+HMRC announced the following coronavirus (COVID-19)-related measures in relation to self assessment:

-late filing penalties are not charged for any 2019/20 returns filed before 1 March 2021
+late filing penalties were not charged for any 2019/20 returns filed before 1 March 2021

 a temporary facility for agents to appeal late filing penalties in bulk, which ended on 30 September 2021

-late payment penalties are not charged for any tax due in relation to the 2019/20 tax year that is either paid before 2 April 2021 or where a payment plan is set up before 2 April 2021
+late payment penalties were not charged for any tax due in relation to the 2019/20 tax year that was either paid before 2 April 2021 or where a payment plan was set up before 2 April 2021

 the second payment on account for the 2019/20 tax year was deferred for all taxpayers

-taxpayers struggling to make the self assessment payment due by 31 January 2021 can apply to HMRC for time to pay
+taxpayers struggling to make the self assessment payment due by 31 January 2021 could apply to HMRC for time to pay

-daily late filing penalties are not charged in relation to late 2018/19 tax returns
+daily late filing penalties were not charged in relation to late 2018/19 tax returns

 These measures are discussed further below.

-The penalty waiver applies to all self assessment tax returns submitted online and those self assessment returns that must be filed on paper as there is no facility for electronic submission (ie non-resident company income tax returns and trustees of registered pension schemes returns).
+The penalty waiver applied to all self assessment tax returns submitted online and those self assessment returns that needed to be filed on paper as there was no facility for electronic submission (ie non-resident company income tax returns and trustees of registered pension schemes returns).

-In any case, whether or not the taxpayer needs to set up a time to pay arrangement, late payment of tax attracts interest.
-Therefore, if the taxpayer was in a position to make the payment in full by 31 January, it would have been necessary for them to pay an estimated amount if the return was yet to be
+In any case, whether or not the taxpayer needed to set up a time to pay arrangement, late payment of tax attracts interest.
+Therefore, if the taxpayer was in a position to make the payment in full by 31 January, it would have been necessary for them to pay an estimated amount if the return was